-- Am I struggling to or do I routinely miss the minimum payments towards utility bills, credit cards or rent?
+- Am I struggling to make or do I routinely miss the minimum payments towards utility bills, credit cards or rent?

-- Do I avoid telephone calls from unknown numbers and ignore letters from creditors?
+- Do I ignore letters from creditors?

 If you answered ‘yes’ to any of these questions, then you may want to consider getting help.

 How do I get help?